-Celebrate your chocolate cravings with the healthiest and fluffiest vegan pinto or black bean brownies around!
+Celebrate your chocolate cravings with the healthiest and fluffiest vegan black bean brownies around!
 These are dreamy and cake-like and packed with fiber rich beans, pumpkin puree and minimal amounts of non processed sugars.
 Chocolate you can feel good about eating!

 You work hard and have earned it!
 The most delectable chocolate sweet treat that is super guilt-free!